iszshara/Automation-of-Domjudge/README.md

 ```

 ... and need to establish an ssh connection between your Ansible Host Controller and the target server.
+When you are finished access the ansible.cfg and enter you path to the ssh key you set up for ansible.
+Furthermore access the inventory file and enter your connection credentials.

 ## Before installing